samlown/restfulness/README.md

 This can be a really nice way to mold your errors into a standard format.
 All HTTP exceptions generated inside resources will pass through `error!`, even those that a triggered by a callback.
 It gives a great way to provide your own JSON error payload, or even just resort to a simple string.

-The currently built in error methods are:
+The currently built in exception methods are:

  * `not_modified!`
  * `bad_request!`